While the south is certainly spectacular from "below” nothing beats experiencing it from "above”!

 In perfect conditions the jaw dropping view includes Westman Islands, the whole south coast all the way to Ingólfsfjall and even a big part of the highlands!

 The tour starts from our base, Gljúfrabúi by Road 249.
-After a short briefing where your guide takes you through safety procedures we dress up in a snow suit and helmet and hop into our modified Super Jeep.
-We then drive towards Eyjafjallajökull and up it's slopes, onto the glacier base where we keep our snowmobiles.
+After a short briefing where your guide takes you through safety procedures we put on a snow suit and helmet (gloves and a mask are also provided) and hop into our modified super jeep.
+We then drive towards Eyjafjallajökull and up it's slopes, onto the glacier and to the base where we keep our snowmobiles.

 The duration of the tour varies from season to season since we drive up to the ever changing snow-line to reach our snowmobiles but the snowmobiling itself is about 1 hour.